Union Pacific Corporation: 21st century

 In 2000, due to a slowdown in business activity during the early 2000s recession, the company cut 2,000 jobs.
 In 2005, James R. Young was named CEO of the company.
 In 2015, Union Pacific Corporation legally merged the Southern Pacific Rail Corporation into Union Pacific Railroad.

 In March 2024 Union Pacific layoffs caused concern at the Federal Railroad Administration to the extent that the FRA, in a letter to UP's CEO, said "safety of railroad operations is paramount ... decisions that comprise that fundamental ... are unacceptable.
 You must ensure that highly trained and experienced personnel perform critical inspections and repairs ....
 Your railroad (layoffs) are far outpacing any of your Class 1 peers."

-On July 29, 2025, Union Pacific and Norfolk Southern announced an $85 billion agreement to create a transcontinental railroad.
-The boards of both companies unanimously approved the transaction, which remains subject to review by the Surface Transportation Board.
-If approved, the combined network would encompass more than 50,000 route miles across 43 states and connect approximately 100 ports in the United States.
+On July 29, 2025, Union Pacific and Norfolk Southern announced an $85 billion agreement to create a transcontinental railroad, subject to review by the Surface Transportation Board (STB).
+On January 16, 2026, the STB rejected the merger application as incomplete because it did not contain certain information required by the Board’s regulations, and rejected the filing without prejudice to refiling a revised application.
+The decision did not dismiss the proceeding and directed the applicants to file a letter in the docket by February 17, 2026 indicating if and when they anticipate refiling.
+Union Pacific and Norfolk Southern submitted an amended application on April 30, 2026 that was accepted by the STB on May 28, 2026, with a request for additional information.

 Headquarters history

-The Union Pacific Corporation was headquartered in New York City at the time of its in 1969.

-In 1998, CEO Drew Lewis relocated the corporate headquarters to Bethlehem, Pennsylvania.
+The Union Pacific Corporation was headquartered in New York City at the time of its founding in 1969.
+In 1988, CEO Drew Lewis relocated the corporate headquarters to Bethlehem, Pennsylvania.
 In 1997, the headquarters was shifted to Dallas, Texas.
 In 2004, the corporate headquarters was relocated to Omaha to join the Union Pacific Railroad headquarters.